docsforadobe/after-effects-scripting-guide/docs/other/importoptions.rst

 **Description**

 The ImportOptions object encapsulates the options used to import a file with the :ref:`Project.importFile` methods.

-The constructor takes an optional parameter, an ExtendScript File object for the file.
+The constructor takes an optional parameter, an `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the file.

 If it is not supplied, you must explicitly set the value of the ``file`` attribute before using the object with the ``importFile`` method.
 For example:

 .. code:: javascript